Iowa Junior Academy of Science

 - IJAS all expense paid trip for two 9th - 11th grade students and a chaperone to the American Junior Academy of Science (AmJAS) Annual Meeting in February.
 The students are chosen after the IJAS science research competition during the IJAS Science Symposium.
 Additional IJAS students presenting research at the IJAS Science Symposium are invited to attend AmJAS if they meet the following criteria:

-1. They must apply and be accepted by the Academy.
+1. They must apply and be accepted by the Academy or be invited by the Academy to attend.

 2. They must pay their own trip expenses.

-3. They must travel with the Iowa Delegation under the supervision of the IAS chaperone.
+3. They must travel as part of the Iowa Delegation under the supervision of the IAS chaperone and/or an attending parent or teacher.
+IAS/IJAS determines if an attending parent or teacher will be required for invited students.

 AmJAS Trip FAQs